 When I told Dr. Ramakoti I was considering an attempt, he said, “Oh, good, finally you got it.”
 I think I couldn’t entertain the idea until I felt my understanding of Tamil was clear enough and my facility as a poet strong enough to do any kind of justice to the task.

-Now, after several years of work and the support of a National Endowment for the Arts Literary Translation Fellowship, I’m pleased to say that I’m almost finished with a version that I would feel good about publishing.
-So stay tuned or sign up for updates to learn when the translation will be released.
+Now, after several years of work and the support of a National Endowment for the Arts Literary Translation Fellowship, I’m delighted to announce that Tiruvalluvar’s Tirukkural will be published by Beacon Press in the fall of 2021 with a foreword by Andrew Harvey.